RQLuo/python-crawler-projects/README.md

 python goodreadsList.py 1.Best_Books_Ever json
 ```

-if the listopia left blank, it will as you type in
+if the listopia left blank, it will ask you type in

 Listopia: